Automattic/vip-code-samples/CONTRIBUTING.md

 And if you have some example code that helps with something we haven't touched on here, or is a better approach, please open a pull request.

+### README vs .PHP File

+The README files should explain the subject and possibly demonstrate bad examples.
+The correct way to approach things, the good stuff, should be placed in a linked to .php file.
+This allows folks to read the details and see explanations within the READMEs, then use the .php code (and modify it) in their own code.
+It's best to keep bad examples out of the .php files.

-While writing an example, please keep in mind that users will be copy/pasting this code and then adapting it to their theme or plugin, the code is the main focus, but please consider:
+While writing an example, please keep in mind that users will be copy/pasting this code and then adapting it to their theme or plugin.
+When writing .php files, be sure when possible to write the examples in a way that the code can be copied and pasted into a theme or plugin and actually work with no or minimal adjustments.

 ## Docblock